FactomProject/factom-docs/api/includes/_wallet-api.md

 `attributes`
 The attribute you are attesting to.

-`signer-chainid`
+`signerchainid`
-The `signer-chainid` leads to the Identity Chain of the signing party.
+The `signerchainid` leads to the Identity Chain of the signing party.

 `signerkey`
 The `signerkey` should be the secret key of the lowest level key from the signer's Identity